 I'm a psychologist with a Master in communication, specialized in the Neurocognitive and Behavioral Approach.
 I'm the former Director of the Institute of Neurocognitivism in Brussels (Belgium).

-Here at Udemy I teach over 40.000 students and most of my courses are best-sellers:
+Here at Udemy I teach almost 50.000 students and most of my courses are best-sellers:

 A lot of people who follow my blog or enroll in my courses are quite curious about this NBA-thing, the Neurocognitive and Behavioral Approach.
 When you google it, you hardly find information on it.
 The reason for this is simple: The NBA has its origins in France, and is called ANC, l'approche Neurocognitive et Comportementale.
 Now when you google that, you'll find loads of information, unfortunately, the vast majority of it is in french…